benwiggy/PDFsuite/README.md

 Some are designed as **PDF Services**.
 PDF Services should be installed in the {user}/Library/PDF Services folder (or the top-level /Library/PDF Services folder).
 They will then be available in the PDF button of the print menu. _See the ReadMe in the subfolder for installation instructions._

 A few scripts take more complex arguments and so will work only as Unix **shell scripts**.
 They may need further work for other purposes.

+The Suite also includes some **Quartz Filters**, which can apply various transformations to PDF files, such as PDF/X-3 compliance or reduced file size.

 ## Automator Services
 ***Add Blank Page (addpage.py)***